Tire Rotation In Berkeley – Art’s Automotive

 What is the difference between tire balancing and alignment?

-Many people think that tire balancing and alignment are the same thing, but are actually completely different.
+Many people think that tire balancing and alignment are the same thing, but they’re actually completely different.
 Tire balancing means adding lead weights to a rim to cancel out any heavy areas of the tire.
 Wheel alignment is adjusting the wheels to point straight ahead (toe), not to lean to either side (camber), and to maintain stability (caster).

 When should I balance my tires?

-We recommend balancing the two tires leaving the rear of the car to go to the front with every rotation.
-There are two reasons for this: 1) A rear tire that is out of balance may not cause any noticeable symptom (vibration or shaking on the freeway).
-However, if we move the tire to the front during the rotation, it may cause a very noticeable symptom.
-And 2) Balancing all four tires with every rotation might be “over servicing”.
-In other words, balancing all four tires every 5,000 to 7,500 miles probably would not give you any appreciable benefit over balancing the tires every 10,000 to 15,000 miles, but it would cost twice as much.
+1. Balancing all four tires with every rotation might be ‘over-servicing.’
+In other words, balancing all four tires every 5,000 to 7,500 miles probably would not provide any appreciable benefit over balancing the tires every 10,000 to 15,000 miles, but it would cost twice as much.

 Other tire-related articles